Chapter 5:

 “It actually i-is a science.”
 Vergil chuckled.

-A door from the second-floor slammed shut!
+A door on the second floor slammed shut!
 Down the stairs ambled a groggy older man.
-His unkempt gray beard and bedhead showed someone who’d just woken up.
-He sat down at the table across from Wilhelmina and leaned back in his seat.
-The man hadn’t even bothered to get fully dressed, sporting a pair of boxers and a wifebeater, stained with alcohol. “…What are you making?”
+His unkempt gray beard and bedhead showed someone who’d just awoken.
+He sat down at the table across from Wilhelmina and leaned back in his creaky vinyl chair.
+The man hadn’t even bothered to get fully dressed, sporting a pair of boxers and wifebeater, stained with alcohol. “…What are you making?”
 His gruff voice cracked as he began coughing.

 “P-Porkchops.”
 Vergil responded meekly.